ASYNC-Security/async-security.github.io/kerberos-ldr.md

 L-MGRT-APP001.mercury.local
 ```

-This domain was joined using the [`realm` command, and authentication services are handled by `SSSD`.](https://www.redhat.com/en/blog/linux-active-directory), and `Domain Admins` is the only group permitted to log in to the system.
+This domain was joined using the [`realm` command, authentication services are handled by `SSSD`](https://www.redhat.com/en/blog/linux-active-directory), and `Domain Admins` is the only group permitted to log in to the system.

 ```
 root@L-MGRT-APP001:/home# cat /etc/sssd/sssd.conf